abhishek1711mmmut/Discord-Clone/README.md

-# Discord-Clone
-This is Discord clone of its home page using HTML, Tailwind CSS.
+This Discord web page is created using Tailwind CSS.